Urgirlempress/AirBnB_clone/README.md

 # AirBnB Clone Project - The Console

-The AirBnB Clone Project - The Console is the first step in creating a copy of the [AirBnB-website] (https://alx-intranet.hbtn.io/rltoken/m8g02HcD2ovrl_K-zulYBw/) using the interactive Command Interpreter.
+The AirBnB Clone Project - The Console is the first step in creating a copy of the [AirBnB website](https://alx-intranet.hbtn.io/rltoken/m8g02HcD2ovrl_K-zulYBw/) using the interactive Command Interpreter.

 #Features